 None of the securities anticipated to be issued pursuant to the Arrangement have been or will be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act"), or any state securities laws, and any securities issued in the Arrangement are anticipated to be issued in reliance upon available exemptions from such registration requirements pursuant to Section 3(a)(10) of the U.S. Securities Act and applicable exemptions under state securities laws.
 This press release does not constitute an offer to sell or the solicitation of an offer to buy any securities.

 About Lexam VG Gold Inc.

 Lexam VG Gold, Inc. explores and develops its four gold properties in Timmins, Ontario.
 The Company performs exploration drilling, mine planning and permitting activities.

 About McEwen Mining Inc

-McEwen Mining (NYSE:MUX) (TSE:MUX) has the goal to qualify for inclusion in the S&P 500 Index by creating a profitable gold and silver producer focused in the Americas.
-McEwen's principal assets consist of the San José mine in Santa Cruz, Argentina (49% interest), the El Gallo Gold mine and El Gallo Silver project in Mexico, the Black Fox mine in Timmins, Canada, the Gold Bar future mine in Nevada that is currently under construction; and the large Los Azules copper project in Argentina that is advancing towards permitting.
+McEwen Mining (NYSE:MUX) (TSE:MUX) has the goal to qualify for inclusion in the S&P 500 Index by creating a profitable gold and silver producer.
+McEwen's principal assets consist of: the San José mine in Santa Cruz, Argentina (49% interest); the El Gallo Gold mine in Mexico; the Black Fox mine in Timmins, Canada; the Gold Bar mine in Nevada that is currently under construction; and the large Los Azules copper project in Argentina that is advancing towards permitting.

 McEwen has a total of 337 million shares outstanding.
 Rob McEwen, Chairman and Chief Owner, owns 24% of the shares.